Merkoba/Slide/README.md

 # Credits

-A big thank you to `Strudel` for creating the audio engine.
+A big thank you to `Strudel` and `Codemirror` for making the audio engine and text engines.

 And to the AIs that assisted me on writing some of the code, especially `Gemini`.